topmonks/defi-puzzle/README.md

 # DeFi Puzzle
-Lets users create advanced financial products such as leveraged positions by combining their existing money market (eg. Compound) positions.
+Lets users create custom financial bundles such as leveraged positions by combining their existing money market (eg. Compound) positions.

 *App submitted as a part of Kyber virtual hackathon is for simulation purposes only.*